New Boleyn Electric Theatre

 In 1926 it was purchased by the Oscar Deutsch chain of Odeon Theatres who operated it for a short while until plans were drawn up to demolish the old Boleyn Cinema and build a new Odeon Theatre on the site; which opened in 1938.

-In 1999 that Odeon Theatre re-opened as the Boleyn Cinema, screening Bollywood films which continued until closing in early-2014.
+In 1999 that Odeon Theatre re-opened as the Boleyn Cinema, screening Bollywood films.

 Just login to your account and subscribe to this theater